pubannotation/pubannotation/docs/obtain-annotation.md

 permalink: /docs/obtain-annotation/
 ---

-For documents in PubAnnotation, annotations can be obtained from REST web services.
+For documents in a project, annotations can be obtained from an external web service, wich we call an annotation server.

+Pre-registered annotation servers can be found at the [annotators](http://pubannotation.org/annotators) page of PubAnnotation.

+An new annotation server can be registered at the same page.

 To obtain annotations, PubAnnotation can talk with a web service which

 * takes a piece of text through the parameter, _text_, and
 * responses with annotations to the text.
   * for PubAnnotation to understand the response, annotations need to be in the [PubAnnotation JSON format]({{site.baseurl}}/docs/annotation-format/).

+The web service may produce annotation

 To obtain automatic annotations for a document,